dimaTrinh/graphics-ait/AitCG000_initial/README.md

 	Working on Scroll: The visible window is moved by pressing "I", "J", "K" and "L".
 6. Combo:
-	Camera & mouse: Mouse operations work even when the camera settings have changed Working on Camera & creation: If a mouse click happens outside of any object, a new object is created
+	Camera & mouse: Mouse operations work even when the camera settings have changed ??Working on Camera & creation: If a mouse click happens outside of any object, a new object is created
+7. Hard Ones: